 You’ll also visit Beirut Roman Baths – an outdoor site discovered in 1968 and renovated some 20 years later.
 Excavation continues but these impressive baths with their original hypocaust still intact, offer a glimpse into Roman life in the city.
 Today they serve also as a popular meeting and performance space.

-Leave Beirut behind as you travel first to the city of Sidon.
-This coastal city has a long history dating back to the 4th millennia BC and beyond, and was an important Phoenician city and commercial hub trading with Egypt.
+Today visit Sidon and Tyre.
+The coastal city of Sidon has a long history dating back to the 4th millennia BC and beyond, and was an important Phoenician city and commercial hub trading with Egypt.
 Flourishing during the 5th-3rd centuries BC it was overcome by Alexander the Great and endured changing fortunes during later centuries.
 One of Sidon’s most important monuments is the Sea Castle which you’ll see today.
 Built by the crusaders in the 13th century on the site of a former temple, the castle was damaged when taken by the Mamluks and renovated in the 17th century.
 Within its two towers and connecting walls, lies a small mosque and room.
 The castle also offers fine views over the city.
 Please note: parts of the castle are not in a good state of preservation.
 Walking may be over uneven, sloping or rocky ground.

 There will also be an opportunity to see the city’s souq with its narrow lanes and old buildings, including some restored khans – a form of inn with associated buildings that also acted as a centre for trading.

-Afterwards, depart Sidon and travel south to Tyre which suffered badly during the civil war, but has since been the subject of rebuilding and restoration.
+Afterwards, travel south to Tyre which suffered badly during the civil war, but has since been the subject of rebuilding and restoration.
 The town has a long history of colonisation including the Phoenicians, Greeks, Romans, Crusaders and Ottomans.
 It is also a UNESCO World Heritage site by virtue of the remains of the great Phoenician city that once stood here.
 Evidence of the town’s rich past is contained within the Al Bass Archaeological Site which is home to the remains of Roman baths, a colonnaded road and a later cathedral and castle.
 The site is made up of two areas, the other housing a ruined necropolis and a wide walkway with an impressive triumphal arch (2nd century AD), as well as the remains of a large hippodrome.
 Tyre is also renowned for the discovery and manufacture of purple pigment known as Tyrian, which was obtained from murex shellfish and used for royalty and nobility from Phoenician times.
-During the day, enjoy a traditional fish mezza for lunch.
+Lunch is included during today’s tour.

 After your tour return to your hotel in Beirut.
 Enjoy dinner this evening.
 B, L, D